-We define the task as follows (see also Figure \ref{fig:system_pipeline}): \textit{Given an input \underline{document} and a database of previously fact-checked claims, produce a ranked list of its sentences, so that those that contain claims that can be verified by a claim from the database are ranked as high as possible.
+\emph{Given an input \underline{document} and a database of previously fact-checked claims, produce a ranked list of its sentences, so that those that contain claims that can be verified by a claim from the database are ranked as high as possible.
 We further want the system to be able to point to the database claims that \underline{verify} a claim in an input sentence.}

 Note that we want the \iclaim sentence to be verified as true/false, and thus we want to skip matches against \vclaim claims with labels of unsure veracity such as \emph{half-true}.
-Note also that solving this problem requires going beyond stance, i.e.,~whether a previously fact-checked claim \agree/\disagree with the input sentence~\cite{10.1145/3308558.3314135}.
-In certain cases, other factors might also be important, such as, (\emph{i})~whether the two claims express the same degree of specificity, (\emph{ii})~whether they are made by the same person and during the same time period, (\emph{iii})~whether the verified claim is true/false or is of mixed factuality, etc. Table~\ref{table:examples} shows some examples of \iclaim and \vclaim claims, stance, and verdict for the \iclaim--\vclaim claim pair.
+Note also that solving this problem requires going beyond stance, i.e.,~whether a previously fact-checked claim \agree{\emph s}/\disagree{\emph s} with the input sentence~\cite{10.1145/3308558.3314135}.
+In certain cases, other factors might also be important, such as, (\emph{i})~whether the two claims express the same degree of specificity, (\emph{ii})~whether they are made by the same person and during the same time period, (\emph{iii})~whether the verified claim is true/false or is of mixed factuality, etc. Table~\ref{table:examples} shows some examples.